A terminal IPython extension that adds Claude and Codex powered prompting

 Current coverage focuses on:

-ipyai resolves config paths via XDG.XDG_CONFIG_HOME so config writes stay out of a normal user config tree.samples/.claude/ directory for Claude session artifacts.
+ipyai resolves config paths via XDG.XDG_CONFIG_HOME so config writes stay out of a normal user config tree.
+CLAUDE_CONFIG_DIR is intentionally not redirected (keychain-based OAuth depends on ~/.claude.json).